Skip to main content

 Our pick: DDR5

-Latency in DDR4 vs. DDR5 RAM
+DDR4 vs. DDR5 RAM latency

 Credit: Reviewed / Jackson Ruckar

 RAM acts like temporary storage for your computer’s CPU so it can quickly access tasks it performs on a regular basis.
-(It’s similar to you keeping a dozen Google Chrome tabs open at once because you want the information close by.)
+(It’s similar to keeping a dozen Google Chrome tabs open at once because you want the information close by.)
 The lower the latency, the faster the CPU can access the instructions it temporarily stored in the RAM to perform the tasks.

 DDR4 used to have lower latency than DDR5, and while that’s still true in a technical sense, in a practical sense there isn’t a difference anymore (unless 2 nanoseconds matter to you).